Tarmacadam: Later developments

 As petroleum production increased, the by-product bitumen became available in greater quantities and largely supplanted coal tar.
-The macadam construction process quickly became obsolete because of its onerous and impractical manual labour required.
-The somewhat similar tar and chip method, also known as (bituminous) surface treatment (BST) or "chip-seal", remains popular.
+The macadam construction process quickly became obsolete because of the onerous and impractical manual labour required.
+The somewhat similar tar and chip method, also known as bituminous surface treatment (BST) or chipseal, remains popular.

 While the specific tarmac pavement is not common in some countries today, many people use the word to refer to generic paved areas at airports, especially the apron near airport terminals, although these areas are often made of concrete.
 Similarly in the UK, the word tarmac is much more commonly used by the public when referring to asphalt concrete.